-- Local agency staff must inform participants of their rights and responsibilities.
-If a participant/applicantfeels that WIC has discriminated against them,local agencystaffmust provide and offer assistance completing the appropriate complaint forms. - A participant/applicant may choose to submit a letter of complaint instead of filling out a complaint form.
-The letter should contain all information requested in the complaint form in order to avoid a processing delay, however anonymous, verbal, and partially completed forms will be accepted. - 3.
-The USDA Civil Rights Complaint Form (or a letter containing the same information as the form) must be submitted directly toUSDA to the fax, email, or mailing information provided in the USDA nondiscrimination statement.
-The local agency must also submit a copy of the complaint to the NYS Department of Health at: nyswic@health.ny.gov.
-Documentation of all civil rights complaints must be maintained by the local agency for at least seven years. - 4.
-All discrimination complaints must be filed within 180 days of the alleged discriminatory action. - 5.
-Civilrightscomplaintsmustbesecurelyandseparatelymaintained from all otherprogram complaints. - Other non-civil rights complaints and fair hearing requests must be sent to the NYS WIC Program Director.
-If the complaint is deemed to be a protected basis under the USDA nondiscriminationstatement, it will be forwarded to the USDA for review within fivedays.
+- 1. If a participant/applicant/vendor feels that WIC has discriminated against them, local agency or vendor management agency staff must offer and provide assistance in completing the appropriate complaint form. - A participant/applicant/vendor may choose to submit a letter of complaint instead of filling out a complaint form.
+The letter should contain all information requested in the complaint form to avoid a processing delay; however anonymous, verbal, and partially completed forms will be accepted. - 3.
+The United States Department of Agriculture Civil Rights Complaint Form (or a letter containing the same information as the form) must be submitted directly to the United States Department of Agriculture to the fax, email, or mailing information provided in the United States Department of Agriculture nondiscrimination statement.
+The local agency/vendor management agency must also submit a copy of the complaint to the New York State Department of Health at: nyswic@health.ny.gov.
+Documentation of all civil rights complaints must be maintained by the local agency for at least seven years from the date of receipt.